razee-io/Razee/README.md

  Kubernetes resources that you want to monitor and specify the information detail level.
 For example, if you want to monitor a Kubernetes deployment, use the following command.
 After you add the label to your resource, Watch Keeper
-    automatically scans your resource and sends data to the Razeedash API.
+    automatically scans your resource and sends data to the RazeeDash API.
 Then, your resource is scanned once every hour.
 In addition, Watch Keeper adds a Kubernetes event watcher to your resource so that Watch Keeper is notified by Kubernetes when the configuration of your resource changes.